Some posts contain compensated links. Please read this disclaimer for more info.

 The most economical way to get to Vis is from Split on the Jadrolinija Ferry.
 The ferry ride takes 2 hours and 20 minutes, and the fast catamaran takes 1 hour and 25 minutes.
 Tickets can be purchased online or in-person at the ferry dock.

-If you are traveling in the high season, for peace of mind, it’s best to get them beforehand.
+If you are traveling in the high season, it’s best to get them beforehand for peace of mind.
 Generally, the ferry from Split leaves three times a day, and in high season, it runs four times a day.
 The schedule varies by day and season, so it’s always best to check online or in-person for accurate timetables and fares.

 When To Go To Vis